barn2plugins/posts-data-table/readme.txt

 [See our demo for more information](https://barn2.co.uk/posts-table/), or examples of the plugin in action below.

-### Examples of how you can create your own WordPress Post Tables
+### How to create your own WordPress Post Tables
 You can use *Posts Table with Search & Sort* to display your content in searchable and sortable tables.
 This has a huge range of use cases, from a simple archive of your posts, to previews of your content, to sorting by author, tags, date, and more.

-*Posts Table with Search & Sort* uses WordPress shortcodes to generate its tables.
-To use these, just copy-and-paste into any WordPress post, page, or widget.
+To list blog posts in a table, simply enter the shortcode `[posts_data_table]` to any WordPress page, post, or text widget.
+The easiest way to set your columns and other options is on the plugin settings page at *Settings > Posts Table With Search & Sort*.
+These global settings will affect all the posts tables throughout your WordPress site.

+You can also add options directly to the shortcode.
+This allows you to configure each table individually - for example, in order to show different columns in each table, or to list posts from specific categories.
 Here are a couple of examples of shortcodes you can use:

 1. **List your posts in a table with 3 columns** (title, content, and date columns) showing the first 10 words of each post in the content column: `[posts_data_table columns='title,content,date' content_length="10"]`
 2. **List posts in a table with with 4 columns** (post ID, title, tags, and author columns), and will be sorted by date in ascending order (oldest posts first): `[posts_data_table columns='id,title,tags,author' sort_by="date" sort_order="asc"]`